Skip to main content

 Repetitive Loss Properties: Orange County

-Orange County has 186 properties with multiple flood losses, including 36 severe repetitive loss properties.
-1 properties have been mitigated.
+Orange County has 186 properties with multiple flood insurance losses, including 36 severe repetitive loss properties.
+1 properties have received FEMA mitigation funding.
+Severe repetitive loss is a subset of multiple loss, not a separate count.
+Data sourced March 2026.

 Multiple Loss